Tags

 As we have continued automating much of our processes, one item that has become increasing more scripted is releases.
 That automation creates a GitHub release for each release we do.

 There are many excellent ways to be notified of releases through this RSS feed, including many email clients.
 And many people already consume these release announcements using RSS from this site.
-For these reasons, we have decided to no longer write blog posts for Hibernate ORM releases.

 A few weeks ago, the GitHub Security Lab reported to the Hibernate team a vulnerability in GitHub Actions workflows used in some Hibernate projects, which could have (indirectly) impacted released artifacts.